Trump Administration Drastically Cuts Number Of Refugees Allowed To Enter The U.S.

 "In their senseless quest to keep foreigners out, this administration proves they are willing to abandon our nation's founding principles and outright reject human rights," Grisgraber said.

-Separately, Trump issued an executive order to allow states and localities to refuse the resettlement of refugees in their communities.
+Separately, Trump issued an executive order to allow states and localities to refuse the resettlement of refugees in their communities, which is expected to face challenges in court.

 Ryan Mace with Amnesty International USA slammed both moves.